mixer/developers/src/reference/interactive/protocol/protocol.rst

 updateScenes |Server Method|
 ''''''''''''''''''''''''''''

 Updates scenes that already exist.
 The array of scenes MUST contain each scene's ID, along with zero or more properties which should be updated.
-The objects MUST contain the current ``etag`` the client thinks that each scene is tagged with The server will respond with a list of the updated scenes, including their new etags.
+The server will respond with a list of the updated scenes.

 The patch SHALL either be applied for all scenes and properties or fail; in no case will the server apply only a subset of the updates.